Outputs and talks

 Wallace L M, Newby K, Bayley J, Hogan AH, McNulty C.A.M.
 (2010, June).
 Development of an intervention to increase opportunistic Chlamydia screening in GP practices.
 Poster session presented at the Faculty of Public Health Conference, London.

 Bayley, J.E., Newby, K. and Wallace, L.M.
 (2009).
-What Should We Tell the Children?
+What Should We Tell The Children?
 Development of a Theory- and Evidence-Based Programme to Promote Parent-Child Communication about Relationships and Sex.
 Oral paper accepted at SRE 2009; IVth Biennial International Sex and Relationships Education Conference, September 7-9th, Birmingham

 Bayley, J.E.
 Brown, K and Wallace, L.M.(2009) Towards improvement of planned and emergency contraceptive use in adolescents: Findings from a questionnaire study.
 Oral paper accepted at European Health Psychology Society Conference, September 23rd -26th, Pisa